fortyfortyy/CLI-web-crawler-script/README.md

 <h2> Web Crawler Script </h2>
-A simple web crawler script that will fetch and process data from the specified website and all its subpages linked from the main page and subpages of subpages etc.
+A simple web crawler script that will fetch and process data from the specified website and all its subpages linked from the main page and subpages of subpages etc. Results are either print in console or save in csv or json format to the file.

 ****Script has implemented Depth-First Search algorithm to save pages in Nodes****